Email

 • Agree to adhere to PSI’s Recommended Quality Standards and Member Code of Conduct and Ethics, as noted in the PSI member and renewal applications

-• Obtain a minimum of thirty (30) continuing education hours (CEUs) every three years and apply for the certification renewal
+• Obtain a minimum of thirty (30) continuing education units (CEUs) every three years and apply for the certification renewal

 How long do I have to take the exam?
 Do I have to take the exam all in one sitting?